 Diagnostic viewer can recognize errors and warnings from builds generated by custom compilers.
 You can specify compiler-specific patterns using the following directives:

-diagnostics.
-This button allows you to suppress certain numerical diagnostics (for example,
+Use the Suppression Manager to suppress certain numerical diagnostics (for

-overflow, saturation, precision loss) for specific objects in your model.
-You can also
+example, overflow, saturation, precision loss) for specific objects in your models.
+You can

-suppress certain errors that have diagnostic level set to
+also suppress certain errors that have the diagnostic level set to

 Diagnostic viewer provides suggestions and fixes for diagnostic error and warning messages.
 These suggestions and fixes are provided in the Suggested Actions section of diagnostic message pane.

 A diagnostic error or warning can have multiple fixes and suggestions.
 Each fix is associated with a Fix button.